{short description of image} International SPEEDWAY {short description of image}

 (only 2 riders) (only 1 rider)

-Fr 20.05 : Paris (Buffalo Stadium) England 3 USA 1 France 0
+Thu 05.05 : Paris (Buffalo Stadium) France 0 America 1 England 3

-Fr 17.06 : Paris (Buffalo Stadium) Germany 4 France 2
+Fri 17.06 : Paris (Buffalo Stadium) Germany 4 France 2 (6 heats)

-Hans Wunder 2 Charles Bellisent 2
+Johannes "Hans" Wunder 2 Charles Bellissent 2

 Alfred Rumrich 1 Fernand Meynier 0

-Herbert Drews 1 Andre Bourgeois 0
+Herbert Drews 1 André Bourgeois 0

 Match comprised 4 match races, plus 2 four-rider races.
 Heat winners are shown

-Su 19.06 : Paris (Buffalo Stadium) England 5 France 1
+Sun 19.06 : Paris (Buffalo Stadium) England 5 France 1 (6 heats)

-Arthur Westwood 2 Charles Bellisent 1
+Arthur Westwood 2 Charles Bellissent 1

-Frank Arthur (Aus) 1 Vorgnes 0
+Frank Arthur (Aus) 1 Ernest Vergnes 0

 Jack Parker 1 Jean Roger 0